confluentinc/ksql/docs/quickstart.md

 - [Write Queries](#write-queries)
 - [Terminate and Exit](#terminate-and-exit)

-Welcome to the quick start guide for KSQL!
+Welcome to the quick start for KSQL!

-The goal of this quick start guide is to demonstrate a simple workflow using KSQL to write streaming queries against data in Kafka.
+The goal of this quick start is to demonstrate a simple workflow using KSQL to write streaming queries against data in Kafka.

 ## Setup